ironhack-labs/lab-javascript-chronometer/README.md

 #### JavaScript

 Once we have created the ordered list in our HTML, we have to create the button functionality.
-Every time we click on the split button, we will have to create a new `<li>` element and append it to the ordered list.
-The text of this element will be the current time of the chronometer (we have a method on our Chronometer constructor that returns this :wink:).
+Every time we click on the split button, we will have to create a new `li` element and append it to the ordered list.
+The text of this element will be the current time of the chronometer (we have a method on our Chronometer that returns this :wink:).

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_a5c9687f25bd710b2e7658ee6d997174.png)